CELTIC STUDIESMyth and Tradition

 Are you interested in studying accurate and up-to-date information about the native myths and traditions of Ireland and the other Celtic nations?
 And are you interested in exploring what an authentic contemporary spirituality – one which has its roots in the old traditions of those countries, but which makes sense in a very different world – might look like?
 If you are, then this course is for you.

-The primary function of The Hedge School is to provide a resource for accurate and up-to-date knowledge about our native traditions.
+One of the primary functions of The Hedge School is to provide a resource for accurate and up-to-date knowledge about our native traditions.
 Much of the available information about Celtic traditions, especially on the web, is either profoundly inaccurate or outdated by several decades; most material on Celtic mythology, in particular, is very poorly researched.
-With this in mind, the Hedge School’s signature offering is a year-long interactive distance-learning course which offers a sound and up-to-date introduction to our Celtic heritage, and which offers practices for participants to explore the relevance of our native traditions to our lives today.
+With this in mind, The Hedge School offers a year-long interactive distance-learning course which provides a sound and up-to-date introduction to our Celtic heritage and, at the end of the course, considers practices to help participants explore the relevance of our native traditions to our lives today.

 Our ‘Celtic Traditions’ course derives from Hedge School founder Dr Sharon Blackie’s Master’s-level education in Celtic Studies.
 It is founded on our current understanding of research from several disciplines, including Classical and indigenous literature, history, archaeology, and folklore.
-It will include material from all six Celtic nations (Ireland, Scotland, Wales, Brittany, the Isle of Man, and Cornwall) but will focus primarily on the Gaelic tradition, where there is a greater abundance of material.
+It will include material from all six Celtic nations (Ireland, Scotland, Wales, Brittany, the Isle of Man, and Cornwall) but will focus primarily on the Irish and Welsh traditions, where there is a greater abundance of material.

 Although it’s based on academic material and research, the course materials will be perfectly accessible to all interested students.
 The course will be of interest to anyone who has a Celtic heritage, or who is fascinated by the old native cultures of the Celtic lands.
 If your spiritual practice is based on Celtic traditions, or if you would like to develop one which is, then the course will offer you firm and authentic foundations on which to build.